Focusing on what you enjoy doing rather than what you can do, strength-based interviews are being used by a growing number of employers

 How to answer strength-based interview questions

-Strength questions don't have a right or wrong answer, so don't worry on that score.
-It is however important that you answer all questions honestly, failing to do so will give the interviewer a false impression of you.
+Strength questions don't have a right or wrong answer.
+It is, however, important that you answer all questions honestly - failing to do so will give the interviewer a false impression of you.

 Preparing for a strength-based interview